craibo/google-workspace-mcp/README.md

 This project is a secure MCP (Model-Context-Protocol) server that acts as a bridge between a large language model (or any other agent) and Google Workspace services.
 It exposes a set of tools to interact with Google Drive, Gmail, and Google Calendar in a read-only capacity.

-This server is built using the official [Python MCP SDK](https://modelcontextprotocol.io/quickstart/server) and is ready to be used with any MCP-compatible host, such as Claude for Desktop.
+This server is built using the official [Python MCP SDK](https://modelcontextprotocol.io/quickstart/server) and is ready to be used with any MCP-compatible host, such as Claude for Desktop or [Gemini CLI](https://github.com/google-gemini/gemini-cli).

 ## Features